 MONTH 5 TASKS:

-- Make two photocopies of important papers and put one in the storage container, and one away from your home.
+- Make two photocopies of important papers and include one with emergency storage and one away from your home.

 - File an electronic copy of your important papers on a flash drive

 - Talk with neighbors about organizing a neighborhood preparedness group.

 Call me paranoid, but one of my personal fears is not having access to important documents and papers.
 The basics, for me, include copies of my driver’s license, passport, a brief medical history and listing of prescription drugs and dosages, pet vaccination and rabies certificates, and an emergency contact list.
 I have copies of all of these items tucked away in my bug out bag, my emergency first aid kit, a relative’s home down in Seattle, and on a flash drive that I carry in my handbag.

 Your list may vary but whatever it is you consider important, just do it!

 There are some folks that may not agree with me, but I truly believe that it is better to make friends with your neighbors than to consider them foes.
 The more like-minded people you can gather around you the better.
 I strongly suggest that you reach out to neighbors and to others in your community and share preparedness ideas.
 If they are receptive and agreeable, organize a neighborhood preparedness group and meet from time to time to share tips as well as skills.